denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 ## Meaning and worlds

 Coming from philosophy, another view of meaning is that it links language and the world in some kind of *correspondence*.
-Philosopher Alfred Tarski put it simply by writing *"The sentence 'snow is white' is true iff snow is white"*.
+Philosopher Alfred Tarski put it simply by writing *"The sentence 'snow is white' is true if and only if snow is white"*.

 Logician Richard Montague took this insight and showed that the syntax of language could be mapped onto a logic that can link bits of sentences with bits of the world, and tell whether a sentence is true or false.
 The sentence *The cat sleeps* is true if, in the world, there is a thing which I could call a cat, an event which I could refer to as 'sleeping', and if it is the cat does that the sleeping.
 This tradition is called 'Formal Semantics'.